srl-labs/containerlab/docs/manual/nodes.md

 ### suppress-startup-config

-By default, containerlab will create a startup-config when intially creating a lab.
+By default, containerlab will create a startup-config when initially creating a lab.
 To prevent a startup-config file from being created (in a Zero-Touch Provisioning lab, for example), set the `suppress-startup-config` to `true`.

 ### auto-remove